Do you have lots of social media followers? Do you want to learn how to turn those followers into dollars?

 If it were easy, everyone would be doing it.

-Engaging with your followers will help them feel a personal connection with you.
+Essentially, engaging with your followers will help them feel a personal connection with you.
 When you recommend a brand to them, they will be more likely to act on your recommendation, making your marketing campaigns more successful.

-4. Give away free stuff
+Step 4.
+Give away free stuff

 Everyone wants to get something free.